bweatherson/demons/latest-export.md

 Step Six
 :    Point out that it is really unintuitive that CDT would recommend that strategy, declare that this is a clear counterexample to CDT, declare victory, etc.

-Hopefully the discussion in section @\ref(badargument) will have made it clear that we can run this recipe against just about any theory, so it overgenerates.
+Hopefully the discussion in section \@ref(badargument) will have made it clear that we can run this recipe against just about any theory, so it overgenerates.
 And not just that, we can identify the misstep - it's step five.

 ### An Instance of the Recipe